 85. Crossroads Market - Located on Highway 1 and Barlow Trail, the Crossroads Market has vendors featuring fruits and vegetables, smoked meats and sausages, poultry and more!
 Don’t miss this indoor year-round flea market.

 86. Grassroots Northland Farmers’ Market - Located at the Northland Village Shoppes parking lot, this market features 40 vendors that bring to you a variety of fruit, veggies, flowers, crafts, bakers and more.
 Tuesdays, June to September.

 87. Calgary Hillhurst Sunnyside Farmers’ Market - Located at 1320 - 5 Avenue N.W., the Hillhurst Sunnyside Market features local vendors offering bakers, crafts, fruit and veggies.
 Wednesdays, May to October.

 88. Millarville Farmers’ Market - Located at the Millarville Racetrack (30 minutes southwest of the city), the Millarville Farmers Market features everything from fruits, veggies, crafts, plants and much more.
 Runs from June to October.

-89. Calgary Farmers’ Market - New location!
-510, 77 Avenue SE.
+89. Calgary Farmers’ Market - Located at 510 - 77 Avenue SE.
 Open year-round.
 The Calgary Farmers’ Market has more than one million visitors each year from all around the world.
 Open weekly, Thursday to Sunday.

 RAINY DAY FUN